10 Fundamental Truths about Creation on which Christians Can Agree

 10. Theories that deny God as creator are incompatible with Scripture

-We can all agree that any theory, philosophy or worldview that denies God is the creator of the universe is incompatible with Scripture.
-There is a difference, though, between science and scientism.
+We can all agree that any theory, religion, philosophy, or worldview that denies God is the creator of the universe is incompatible with Scripture.
+Thus, atheism is incompatible with Scripture.

+Science is actually neutral on the proposition of God.
+Science and scientism are two different things.
 Scientism is a worldview that presumes that matter is all there is, and science is the only avenue to knowledge and understanding of reality.
-Science, however, is simply the study of the natural world (God’s creation).
-Science doesn’t tell about God, other than what we can see in His creation, and it doesn’t tell us how can have a relationship with God.
+Science is simply the study of the natural world (God’s creation).

 We should not conflate science that reveals the truth of God’s created world and scientism, which is a worldview that some scientists have about reality.
 Not all scientists have such a limited worldview.
 Many scientists are believers in God and subscribe to the fundamental truths of Scripture.